 Image files stored on your computer or network, from online sources, or taken using the screen clipping tool can be inserted into an Excel document.
 All of these options are found on the Insert Tab in the Illustrations Group.

-Inserted images are objects that float on a layer above the worksheet or can be insert images into cells.
+Inserted images are objects that float above the worksheet or can be inserted into cells.

 Inserting Pictures Stored on your system